-What is the scientific name of a Bewick’s swan?
+What is the scientific name of the Bewick’s swan?

 The scientific name of the Bewick’s swan is Cygnus columbianus bewickii.